SiliconDojo/Online-Classes/CSS: Intro/readme.md

 - Image Editing with CSS
 - Animations with CSS
 - How languages like Python build a dynamic web app with CSS

+### Teachers Note for Future Classes

+Explain and demonstrate DIV's better

+Demonstrate display: property better with demos of each setting